japikas/ctrlx-mosquitto/README.md

 WebDav can be mounted as remote file system, or accessed with separate applications like WinSCP.

 Default configuration allows access from local host only.
-For test use, external access can be enabled like this:
+For test and development use, external access can be enabled like this:

 > listener 1883 0.0.0.0